miket7f/miket7f.github.io/pages/E Power Management.md

 **Solution:**
 The nobility of a metal depends on its reactivity.
 The nobler the metal the less likely it is to act as the anode in an oxidation/reduction reaction.
 Consequently, the nobler the metal, the likelier galvanic corrosion occurs.
 Generally, metals found in their pure state in nature are referred to as noble metals.

 Silver is found in its raw state in nature.
 Zinc, on the other hand, mostly occurs with other elements in the form of minerals.
 So, we can conclude that silver is nobler than zinc.

 Magnesium is less noble than zinc.
 Therefore, the magnesium nail would corrode (oxidize) in a zinc-sulfate solution.

+### Activity 3 - Copper/Zinc Galvanic Cell
+Describe what a half-cell is?
+What happens if we connect two half-cells through a wire?
+Why do we need a membrane between the two half-cells.

+**Solution:**
+A half-cell is structure that contains both an electrode and an electrolyte.
+In the case of the Zinc in the zinc sulfate solution.
+The zins metal is the electrode, while the zinc-sulfate solution is the electrolyte.

+A half-cell on its own doesn't react in any way.
+However, if we connect two half-cells that feature metals with different nobilities and oxidation reduction reaction occurs.
+In the case of a zinc/copper cell.
+The zinc gives up electrons that move through the wire.
+These electrons attract cupper ions from the copper ion solution, which become solid and attach to the copper electrode.
+The zinc elements that gave up the electrons are now ions too, which makes them liquid and dissolve in the zinc-sulfate solution.

+Even though the reaction would initially work, there would be a point at which both the zinc and copper sulfate solutions would be charged to such extend that they wouldn't take up any more ions.
+The positively charged zinc ions that occupy the zinc sulfate solution, lead to the solution becoming net positively charged.
+The missing copper ions in the copper sulfate solution, lead to the copper sulfate solution being negatively charged.
+To counteract the build up of charge in the sulfate solution, a sulfate movement occurs between the two half-elements through the membrane.
+The sulfate ions move from the copper sulfate to the zinc sulfate solution, making both neutral again.
+The membrane allows for this sulfate movement to occur while preventing the movement of other elements.

+### Activity 4 - Standard Potential and Charging
+When does the reaction in a galvanic cell (Cu/Zn) stop?
+How is the principle behind recharging?
+Explain the standard potential.
+Determine the standard potential of a zinc/magnesium cell with the help of the internet.

+**Solution:**
+When there are too few zinc elements and copper ions available for the reaction to occur.
+Before the reaction stops entirely, the cell voltage decreases.

+The reaction is reverted by applying a voltage to the two poles pushing the electrons from the nobler to the less noble metal.
+Through that the less noble metal ions again take up the electrons and become solid, while the nobler metal gives up electrons and dissolves in its solution again.
+However, for some galvanic cells this process might be inefficient, as the metals might dissovle unevenly.

+The standard potential is the voltage measured of the element compared to a hydrogen electrode.
+If the element gives up electrons to the hydrogen electrode it has a negative standard potential, while if it receives electrons from the hydrogen electrode, it has a positive standard potential.

+Zinc has a standard potential of -0.76V, while Magnesium has a standard potential of -2.36V.
+Therefore, the nobler zinc would act as the cathode, while the magnesium would represent the anode (give up electrons).
+The potential of a zinc/magnesium cell is around -0.76V-(-2.36V) = 1.6V.

 ## Level 2 - Battery Selection
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ukjpkTd8uA8?si=lP3KWA9C-QxQtW0q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>